edelvalle/reactor/README.md

 Don't worry if you put this as early as possible, the scripts are loaded using `<script defer>` so they will be downloaded in parallel with the html, and then all is loaded they are executed.

+## Settings:

+- `REACTOR_AUTO_BROADCAST` (default: False), when enabled will activate listeners for every time a model is created, modified or deleted, and will broadcast a message related to that modification that you can subscribe to and use to refresh your components in real-time.

+- `REACTOR_INCLUDE_TURBOLINKS` (default: False), when enabled will load [Turbolinks](https://github.com/turbolinks/turbolinks) as part of the reactor headers and the reactor redirects (`Component.send_redirect`) will use `Turbolinks.visit`.
+This also affects all the links in your application, check out the documentation of Turbolinks.

 ## Back-end APIs

 ### Template tags and filters of `react` library